Trash island in The Maldives: the ugly side in paradise

-Being an outsider, a Westerner, we’ve pinned the Maldives as a pristine and exotic beauty, but what you find in the Maldives, is really quite different.
+Being an outsider, a Westerner, we’ve pinned the Maldives as a beautiful destination, but what you find in the Maldives, is really quite different.
 There’s more than just white beaches, clear water, and beautiful islands.
 Each year many tourists visit the Maldives and this results in some serious waste management issues.
 Waste has blighted the scenes of paradise that most tourists would expect from the Maldives.
 Within this post, I would like to reveal more of the waste management issues of the Maldives and show to you that tourism has some ugly and bad sides too.
 Why?
 Well, I am pretty sure you’re not likely to see or hear anything about this trash island of the Maldives on Instagram.

 Thiladushi, trash island of the Maldives